Fate of entanglement in quadratic Markovian dissipative systems: Hydrodynamic derivation of Eq. and Eq.

 where we define

 and $\Gamma_A:=2\mathcal{C}_A(t)-\mathds{1}$.
 In~\eqref{eq:fermneg}, we also defined

 $S_\alpha(\Gamma_A)$ is the R\'enyi-$\alpha$ entropy of a subsystem $A$~\cite{peschel2009reduced}.
 With these definitions, it is apparent that $\mathcal{F}(C_A(t))\sim\mathcal{F}(\mathcal{C}_{t}^{(A)})$.
 We thus obtain Eq.~\eqref{eq:neg-def} in the main text.
 Notice that the generalization to other quantities, such as the charged moments of the entanglement asymmetry~\cite{caceffo2024entangled}, is straightforward.
 An important caveat is that in the presence of dissipation the quasiparticles might not satisfy the canonical anticommutation relations for finite dissipation rates, in contrast with the weak dissipation limit (see Eq.~\eqref{eq:eigen_diss_anticomm}).
 This means that for finite dissipation Eq.~\eqref{eq:trace-hydro-diss} has to be modified.
 Precisely, Eq.~\eqref{eq:trace-hydro-diss} will depend on the matrix $V_k$ in Eq.~\eqref{eq:eigen_diss_anticomm}.
-For the von Neumann entropy this strategy has been employed in~\cite{starchl2022relaxation}.
+This strategy has been employed in~\cite{starchl2022relaxation} for the von Neumann entropy.